tldr-pages/tldr/pages/common/gh-api.md

 `gh api --help`

-- Display the releases for the repository in the local path in JSON format:
+- Display the releases for the current repository in JSON format:

 `gh api repos/:owner/:repo/releases`